-In our institute and in the time after, we are asking participants to communicate with each other, share ideas, asking and answering questions in twitter.
+During the Extend mOOCs, cohorts and in the time between, we ask participants to communicate with each other, share ideas, asking and answering questions in twitter.

-Whatever your experience or opinion is of twitter, in the spirit of the ideas of Collaboration and Experimentation we will explore in the institute, we ask that you look at twitter with open eyes.
+Whatever your experience or opinion is of twitter, in the spirit of the ideas of Collaboration and Experimentation we will explore, we ask that you look at twitter with open eyes.

 Some of you may be veteran or casual users of twitter, others think it is silly or a terrible place to be online.
 What was once a friendly upstart social community that enabled many voices to be heard and stimulated civic action now suffers from trolls, abusers, bots, marketing ploys, and political mayhem.